caedmon5/xkb-custom-keyboard/docs/CUSTOM_KEYBOARDS.md

 ## 1. Introduction

 This guide explains how to create and use a custom keyboard layout in X11-based Linux distributions, such as Ubuntu and Debian.
 It is based on over a decade of experience developing and maintaining such layouts, and has been used by hundreds of people for configuring keyboards to support non-standard characters and diacritics.
+The original guide, which this summarizes, updates, and replaces, is **[available here](https://people.uleth.ca/~daniel.odonnell/blog/custom-keyboard-in-linuxx11)**.

-To implement this, you must:
+In order to implement the keyboard described here, you must:

-* Create a  symbols file (or edit an existing one) in `/usr/share/X11/xkb/symbols`.
-The one I have developed for my work as an early medieval philologist and teacher of grammar and the history of English (`oe`) can be found in the `symbols/` of this repository.
+* Create a symbols file (or edit an existing one) in `/usr/share/X11/xkb/symbols` on your local system.
+The one I have developed for my work as an early medieval philologist and teacher of grammar and the history of English (`oe`) [can be found in the `symbols/` of this repository](../symbols/oe).
-* Edit  `/usr/share/X11/xkb/rules/evdev.xml` (if you have added a new file in `symbols/`) describing the file and making it visible to your system's input method selector.
+* Edit `/usr/share/X11/xkb/rules/evdev.xml` on your local system (if you have added a new file in `symbols/`) describing the file and making it visible to your system's input method selector.

 Using this method, you can create keyboards that are adapted to your daily needs: add mappings for IPA characters, letter from other languages, accented characters, and more, to standard keys on your physical keyboard.
 You can also configure "third-level chooser" and "compose" keys to enable advanced character input.

 ## 2. Quick Start (Ubuntu ≥ 16.04)

-1. Copy your keyboard layout file to `/usr/share/X11/xkb/symbols/`
+1. Copy your keyboard layout file to `/usr/share/X11/xkb/symbols/` on your local system
-2. Edit `/usr/share/X11/xkb/rules/evdev.xml` to register the layout
+2. Edit `/usr/share/X11/xkb/rules/evdev.xml` on your local system to register the layout
-3. Reboot or reset XKB configuration (see §6, below)
+3. Reboot or reset XKB configuration (see [§6, below](CUSTOM_KEYBOARDS.md#3-creating-a-custom-keyboard-layout))
-4. Add the keyboard in Settings → Region & Language → Input Sources
+4. Add the keyboard in Settings → Region & Language → Input Sources on your local system
-5. Assign a third-level chooser and compose key using GNOME Tweaks or layout file includes (if not already defined in the layout file). **Note**: If you have already used `include` statements such as `include "level3(rctrl_switch)"` or `include "compose(menu)"` in your layout file (see §5, below), this step may be redundant.
+5. Assign a third-level chooser and compose key using GNOME Tweaks or layout file includes (if not already defined in the layout file). **Note**: If you have already used `include` statements such as `include "level3(rctrl_switch)"` or `include "compose(menu)"` in your layout file (see [§5, below](5-making-the-third-level-chooser-and-compose-key-persistent)), this step may be redundant.
 However, in environments where GNOME Tweaks is available, it can serve as a way to verify or temporarily adjust these settings.

 ## 3. Creating a Custom Keyboard Layout